 Hard wax oils are far more durable and require far less maintenance than traditional oils such as danish oil or teak oil. they require just 2 thin coats and depending on the shed usage, should be good for a number of years before simply requiring a clean and a fresh maintenance coat.
 Hardwax oils are available in clear and a range of colour variations meaning that shed interiors can be decorated to your preferred style or taste.

-The beauty of using a wood oil is that they will never crack, flake or peel making them perfect for protecting shed floors.
+The beauty of using a wood oil is that they are durable, easy to maintain, and will never crack, flake or peel, making them perfect for protecting shed floors.